petercr/Product-Landing-Page/README.md

 ### Here is a list of the required User Stories for the project

-User Story #1: My product landing page should have a header element with a corresponding id="header".
+1. My product landing page should have a header element with a corresponding id="header".
-User Story #2: I can see an image within the header element with a corresponding id="header-img".
+2. I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.
-User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".
+3. Within the #header element I can see a nav element with a corresponding id="nav-bar".
-User Story #4: I can see at least three clickable elements inside the nav element, each with the class nav-link.
+4. I can see at least three clickable elements inside the nav element, each with the class nav-link.
-User Story #5: When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.
+5. When I click a .nav-link button in the nav element, I am taken to the corresponding section of the landing page.
-User Story #6: I can watch an embedded product video with id="video".
+6. I can watch an embedded product video with id="video".
-User Story #7: My landing page has a form element with a corresponding id="form".
+7. My landing page has a form element with a corresponding id="form".
-User Story #8: Within the form, there is an input field with id="email" where I can enter an email address.
+8. Within the form, there is an input field with id="email" where I can enter an email address.
-User Story #9: The #email input field should have placeholder text to let the user know what the field is for.
+9. The #email input field should have placeholder text to let the user know what the field is for.
-User Story #10: The #email input field uses HTML5 validation to confirm that the entered text is an email address.
+10. The #email input field uses HTML5 validation to confirm that the entered text is an email address.
-User Story #11: Within the form, there is a submit input with a corresponding id="submit".
+11. Within the form, there is a submit input with a corresponding id="submit".
-User Story #12: When I click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit) that confirms the email address was entered and that it posted successfully.
+12. When I click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit) that confirms the email address was entered and that it posted successfully.
-User Story #13: The navbar should always be at the top of the viewport.
+13. The navbar should always be at the top of the viewport.
-User Story #14: My product landing page should have at least one media query.
+14. My product landing page should have at least one media query.
-User Story #15: My product landing page should utilize CSS flexbox at least once.
+15. My product landing page should utilize CSS flexbox at least once.

 #### Here is the link to the JavaScript Unit Testing File
 This file is used to ensure that the project passes all the required tests